 Purpose

-These requirements establish the minimum reserve valuation standard for non-variable annuity contracts as defined in Section 2.A and issued on or after 1/1/2024.
-For all contracts encompassed by the Scope, these requirements constitute the Commissioners Annuity Reserve Valuation Method (CARVM) and, for certain contracts, the Commissioners Reserve Valuation Method (CRVM).
+Sections 1 through 13 of these requirements establish the minimum reserve valuation standard for non-variable annuity contracts as defined in Section 2.A and issued on or after 1/1/2024.
+Section 14 of these requirements establish the maximum valuation rate for payout annuities for contracts issued on or after 1/1/2018.
+For all contracts encompassed by the Scope, these requirements constitute the Commissioners Annuity Reserve Valuation Method (CARVM) and, for certain contracts and certificates, the Commissioners Reserve Valuation Method (CRVM).

 Guidance Note: CRVM requirements apply to some group pension contracts.